esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/praktische_info/_index.en.md

 # Sponsors
-Fantasy Court is organised through the [Eindhovense Studenten RollenspelGenootschap Knights of the Kitchen Table](kotkt.nl) which facilitates the event by arranging a field for the festival from the TU/e and providing volunteers.
+Fantasy Court is organised through the [Eindhovense Studenten Rollenspel Genootschap Knights of the Kitchen Table](https://kotkt.nl) which facilitates the event by arranging a field for the festival from the TU/e and providing volunteers.

 {{< figure src="/images/Knights_logo.png" alt="ESRG Knights of the Kitchen Table Logo" width="20%" >}}